William Livingstone, 6th Lord Livingston: Life

 William became Lord Livingston in 1550, his elder brother John, Master of Livingstone was killed in 1547 at the battle of Pinkie.
 He was a Protestant.
 His sister Mary Livingston was one of the four attendants of Mary, Queen of Scots.

+William, Lord Livingston, attended the wedding of Mary, Queen of Scots, and the Earl of Bothwell at Holyrood Palace in May 1567.
 He fought for Queen Mary at the battle of Langside in 1568.

 His wife Agnes Fleming became an attendant of Mary in England.
 She came to Bolton Castle in August 1568, with two waiting women and eight male servants.
 She was travelling to Tutbury Castle in January 1569 when she fell ill at Rotherham, and Francis Knollys wrote that Mary "doth esteem (her) most dearly".
 At Tutbury, the Earl of Shrewsbury wrote that Lady Livingston, Mary Seton, and the queen, worked embroidery with his wife, Bess of Hardwick.
 Her servants in the household of Mary at Sheffield Castle were Nicol Fisher and her gentlewoman Christian Graham.
 She was murdered by Mawse Livingstone in 1597.

 Personal life

-William married Agnes Fleming (1535-1597), a daughter of Lady Janet Stewart (1502–1562) and Malcolm Fleming, 3rd Lord Fleming (c.
+William married Agnes Fleming (1535–1597), a daughter of Lady Janet Stewart (1502–1562) and Malcolm Fleming, 3rd Lord Fleming (c.
 1494–1547).
 Agnes Fleming's sister Janet Fleming had married William's brother, John Master of Livingstone.
 William's children included;